mechmotum/mechmotum.github.io/content/ebike-speed-controller.rst

 A simple diagram of the ebike drivetrain is shown below in Figure 2.

 .. figure:: https://objects-us-east-1.dream.io/mechmotum/bike-speed-control-02.jpg
-   :width: 60%
+   :width: 80%
    :align: center
    :alt: Ebike Drivetrain Diagram.

    *Figure 2.
 Diagram of the drivetrain circuit and dynamics.*

-In Figure 2, the induction motor is approximated by a model of a DC motor circuit with resistance :math:`R`, inductance :math:`L` and back emf :math:`Vb`.
-The torques :math:`Tm` and :math:`Tp` acting on the motor shaft correspond to motor torque and wheel propulsion torque respectively.
+In Figure 2, the induction motor is approximated by a model of a DC motor circuit with resistance :math:`R`, inductance :math:`L` and back emf :math:`V_b`.
+The torques :math:`T_m` and :math:`T_p` acting on the motor shaft correspond to motor torque and wheel propulsion torque respectively.
 The rotational dynamics of the drivetrain are defined by Euler’s rotation equation.

 A simple equation of motion for the bicycle, modeled as a point mass, is derived using Newton’s 2nd Law of Motion in the horizontal direction [Wilson]_.

 .. figure:: https://objects-us-east-1.dream.io/mechmotum/bike-speed-control-03.jpg
-   :width: 40%
+   :width: 20%
    :align: center
    :alt: Free Body Diagram of Bicycle.

    *Figure 3.
-Free body diagram of the bicycle modeled as a point mass. :math:`Fa`, :math:`Fr` and :math:`Fp` are the aerodynamic drag, rolling resistance and propulsive forces respectively.*
+Free body diagram of the bicycle modeled as a point mass.
+Fa, Fr and Fp are the aerodynamic drag, rolling resistance and propulsive forces respectively.*

 Together, the vehicle and drivetrain dynamics of the ebike can be shown in a state space representation with state variables :math:`i(t)` and :math:`x(t)` as seen below.

 .. image:: https://objects-us-east-1.dream.io/mechmotum/bike-speed-control-04.jpg
-   :width: 70%
+   :width: 55%
    :align: center
    :alt: State Space Representation of the eBike.